MSoup/openai-tts-api/readme.md

 -   Local development possible with AWS SAM
 -   Reproducible infrastructure through Terraform
 -   100% of AWS resources available in AWS free tier
--   1 audio file costs 1 cent for a 20-40 word input (requires openai api key)
+-   1 audio file costs 1 cent for a 20-40 word input (requires openai API key)
 -   S3 bucket objects are secure by default, objects not accessible without a signed URL
--   Signed URLs are generated only during the time that it is requested, which is immediately after the http request
+-   Signed URLs are generated only during the time that it is requested, which is immediately after the HTTP request

+### Cautions
+- (Dec 2023) The API is not secured (as you do not need an authentication token to use it). *It is your responsibility* to add security layers to this infrastructure

 ### Demo